zydou/arti/doc/dev/notes/rpc-meta-draft.md

 There is no minimum must-be-supported number or size of concurrent requests.
-Therefore a client which sends more than one request at a time must be prepared to buffer requests at its end, while concurrently reading arti's replies.
+Therefore a client which sends more than one request at a time must be prepared to buffer requests at its end, while concurrently reading arti's replies;
+otherwise deadlock may occur.

+(See note on implementation strategies in the appendix.)

 ### Authentication